 Defining the goals for your app is an essential step.
 When you have clear goals, then it becomes easy to achieve them.
 It's simple: you can only develop a quality and clean experience with well-defined goals and precise parameters.

 It is good to mull over and research what users expect from the app at this phase.
 Plus, it would help if you reflected on what you, as an app owner, want your users to experience.
-You may also consider the features which will give an immersive and compelling experience.
+You may also consider the features that will give an immersive and compelling experience.

 It is also great to think of accessibility facets.
 What's more: think about offering an in-depth guide using video tutorials and explainers.
 It always helps to think beyond reaching your new audience and offer features to help retain existing users and produce deeper engagements.